coolzhao/Geo-SAM/README.md

 ## Introduction

-Geo SAM is a tool that aims to help people segment, delineate or label landforms with large-size geo-spatial raster images.
+Geo SAM is a tool that aims to help people segment, delineate or label landforms efficiently when using large-size geo-spatial raster images.
 [Segment Anything Model](https://segment-anything.com/) (SAM) is a foundation AI model with super power, but the model size is huge and using it to process images can take a long time even with a modern GPU.
-Our tool uses the strategies of encoding image features in advance and trimming the SAM model, the interactive segmentation process can be run in real-time on a laptop by only using CPU.
+Our tool uses the strategies of encoding image features in advance and trimming the SAM model, the interactive segmentation process can be run in real-time on a laptop by only using CPU, making it a convenient and efficient tool to deal with satellite images.

 ## Installation